 2017 will certainly be a big year at Happy Hubbub, with new revenue options and a growing membership.
 Erin is looking forward to being able to shift her focus from the day-to-day to really building those connections within the hub.
 Erin notes proudly, “I think we were really successful with the community that we built".

-And that’s definitely something to be celebrated in a coworking niche that hold so much positive potential.
+And that’s definitely something to be celebrated in a coworking niche that holds so much positive potential.
 Coworking and childcare is something that I, personally and professionally, think is important in exploring the vision for the future of work.
 For those that are with me on this, stay tuned to follow Happy Hubbub’s progress.